 Holly Ransom is the CEO of Emergent and currently a Fulbright Scholar at the Kennedy School of Public Policy.
-Holly’s new book ‘The Leading Edge’ will land in July and is available for pre-order.
+Holly’s book ‘The Leading Edge’ is available now.

 Visibility Co supported Holly and the leadership team of s p a c e with their purpose, vision and strategy in 2020.

 Working at the intersection of leadership, strategy and visibility, we seek to be strategic provocateurs and catalysts of systemic change, supporting you to unleash the potential within so you can create a better world from wherever you are.